alunacjones/LSL.Dictionaries/docs/index.md

 Helpers for dictionaries

-The following quick start examples assume the following class definitions has been defined:
+The following quick start examples assume the following class definitions have been defined:

 ```csharp
 public class MyObject